 Long Range Identification and Tracking (LRIT)

-Long Range Identification and Tracking (LRIT) is a global satellite-based system for identifying and tracking ships.
-The system that was introduced in Norway in 2009 is a closed system that is only used by the public authorities.
+The Long Range Identification and Tracking (LRIT) is a global satellite-based system for real-time identification and tracking of ships navigating around the world.
+The system is managed and maintained by the European Maritime Safety Agency (EMSA) and was introduced in Norway in 2009.

-- All ships over 300 gross tonnes that are registered to operate in international waters are required to obtain an LRIT certificate (LRIT Conformance Test Report).
+- All ships over 300 gross tonnes that are registered to operate in international waters (meaning outside A1 area) are required to possess an LRIT certificate (LRIT Conformance Test Report).
 Military and fishing vessels are exempt from this rule.

-- For the initial registration of new ships, and for a change in a ship's name, flag or LRIT system on board, the LRIT system must be checked by an Application Service Provider (ASP).
+- For the initial registration of new LRIT ships, or for a change of ship's flag or LRIT shipborne equipment, the LRIT unit must be checked by an authorized Application Service Provider (ASP).

-- The LRIT certificate is in practice an approval that the LRIT equipment on board functions.
-This approval is based on tests carried out by an ASP (Application Service Provider) who quality assures that the LRIT equipment on board is able to transmit data over a period of 48 hours.
+- The LRIT certificate is in practice an approval that the LRIT equipment on board functions properly.
+This approval is based on tests carried out by an ASP (Application Service Provider) who quality assures that the LRIT equipment on board the ship is able to transmit data every six hours a day and over a period of 48 hours.

-- The Norwegian Maritime Directorate has approved eight ASPs in Norway.
-Link to sdir.no.
+- The Norwegian Maritime Directorate has approved eight ASPs in Norway: https://www.sjofartsdir.no/ .

 - The Norwegian Coastal Administration is the National Competent Authority (NCA) for LRIT in Norway and manages the Norwegian part of the LRIT database on behalf of the Norwegian authorities.